hashicorp/terraform-provider-google/website/docs/r/compute_global_address.html.markdown

   The IP Version that will be used by this address.
 Valid options are `IPV4` or `IPV6`.
 The default value is `IPV4`.

+* `prefix_length` -
+  (Optional)
+  The prefix length of the IP range.
+If not present, it means the address field is a single IP address.
+  This field is not applicable to addresses with addressType=EXTERNAL.

 * `address_type` -
   (Optional)
   The type of the address to reserve, default is EXTERNAL.
   * EXTERNAL indicates public/external single IP address.
   * INTERNAL indicates internal IP ranges belonging to some network.

+* `purpose` -
+  (Optional)
+  The purpose of the resource.
+For global internal addresses it can be
+  * VPC_PEERING - for peer networks
+  This should only be set when using an Internal address.

+* `network` -
+  (Optional)
+  The URL of the network in which to reserve the IP range.
+The IP range must be in RFC1918 space.
+The network cannot be deleted if there are any reserved IP ranges referring to it.
+  This should only be set when using an Internal address.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.